 But how often and when should I take a pregnancy test?

 Knowing when to take a pregnancy test if you have an irregular period or no period from birth control can be confusing.
-Especially because tests on the market today all boast “3 days before your missed period” for best results.
+Especially because tests on the market today often say “3 days before your missed period” for best results.

-What does that mean if you don't get your period from birth control?
+What does it mean if you don't get your period from birth control?
 It’s best to test at least 19 days after having sex.
 If you’re having sex on the regular, you can subscribe to Stix pregnancy tests for peace of mind.
 We offer subscriptions that ship out every one, two, or three months.
-The frequency is up to you, and you can cancel or pause the pregnancy test at anytime.
+The frequency is up to you, and you can cancel or pause shipments of the pregnancy tests at anytime.

 Does birth control interfere with pregnancy test results?